Rostin Behnam: Climate-related Financial Risk

 Behnam is an advocate for addressing climate-related financial risks in the derivatives markets and economy.
 He led the creation of the Climate-Related Market Risk Subcommittee within the CFTC’s Market Risk Advisory Committee, resulting in the 2020 report Managing Climate Risk in the U.S. Financial System, the first such report from a U.S. government entity.
 He also testified before the House Select Committee on the Climate Crisis and emphasized the role of market regulators in mitigating climate risk.

 In December 2023, Behnam spoke at COP28, announcing the CFTC’s proposal for federal guidelines on voluntary carbon credit derivatives.
 His announcement received positive response from Treasury Secretary Janet Yellen and U.S. Special Envoy on Climate John Kerry.

+Post-government career

+In February 2026, Behnam was appointed as global head of public policy & corporate affairs at Bloomberg L.P.

+In January 2026, Behnam was appointed to the board of governor of Financial Industry Regulatory Authority.

+In February 2025, Behnam joined Georgetown University's Psaros Center for Financial Markets and Policy as a Distinguished Fellow.
+The center describes his work as focusing on the intersection of financial markets and public policy.

+In 2025, Behnam continued to participate in congressional discussions on financial regulation and digital assets.
+A biography submitted to the U.S. House of Representatives identified him as a Distinguished Fellow at Georgetown and described his work on cryptocurrency regulation, artificial intelligence and derivatives-market policy during his CFTC chairmanship.

+In 2026, Behnam participated in a panel of Georgetown's Financial Markets Quality Conference examining prediction markets, alongside discussions of tokenization, market structure and financial technology.

+Policy positions and areas of focus

+Behnam's public work has focused on derivatives-market regulation, financial-market risk and the regulatory challenges created by technological change.
+As CFTC chairman, he advocated stronger customer protections, improved market data and reporting, risk management and regulatory coordination.
+He also emphasized the need for the CFTC to have an appropriate regulatory framework for digital commodities and emerging financial technologies.

+His tenure also included efforts to increase the agency's technological capacity and address new risks associated with artificial intelligence, digital assets and changing market structures.
+In his final address as chairman, Behnam emphasized market oversight, customer protection, technology and cooperation with domestic and international regulators.

 Work at Senate

 Prior to his CFTC service, Behnam served as senior counsel on the Senate Committee on Agriculture, Nutrition, and Forestry for U.S. Senator Debbie Stabenow of Michigan.
 He has also worked on a proprietary equities trading desk, practiced law in New York City and with the Bureau of Securities in the state of New Jersey’s Office of Attorney General, and co-founded a short-lived regional commuter airline.